BriOD/menu-project/notes.md

       <!-- -want to create Review model, and come back to straightening out proper roles and authorization -->
       <!-- -sort out how a user can make a comment and/or rating on an item  -->
-      -specify roles and what actions a guest, a user and an admin can do, and implement that in the controller and views -I think i want categories to be a nested resource of menu. on the menu show page you will be able to make a category/section, if you are am admin, otherwise it will just display menus.
+      -specify roles and what actions a guest, a user and an admin can do, and implement that in the controller and views Up next:
+      -I think i want categories to be a nested resource of menu. on the menu show page you will be able to make a category/section, if you are am admin, otherwise it will just display menus.
+      -I want to limit a user to 1 review per item.
+A user can edit their own review, but they can't make a 2nd review on a item they already reviewed.
+      -be able to create a new category from individual menu show page, if you're an admin -be able to edit ones review